 What changes?

 Are you a manufacturer, importer, or distributor of goods?
 Or do you sell software, or products with artificial intelligence (AI)?
-From 9 December 2026 you will have to deal with more and stricter rules on product liability.
-This change in legislation is intended to enhance the quality of products.
-You will have better protection from risks, but you can also be held liable more easily in case of damage caused by a defective product.
+From 9 December 2026 you will have to deal with new rules on product liability.
+This change in legislation aims to better protect consumers who suffer damage caused by a defective product.
+It also provides greater legal certainty for businesses and a more level playing field within the European Union (EU).

 These are the changes that will affect entrepreneurs: